martinghunt/Scaffolder-evaluation/README.md

    scaffolding.

 We need to make artificial contigs from the assembly contigs, with sequence tags that allow tracking of the contigs before and after scaffolding.
-You can either:
+You have two options:

- * download [this tarball] [data tarball] of pre-computed data that were used for the paper, or
+ * download a tarball of pre-computed data that were used for the paper from

+       ftp://ftp.sanger.ac.uk/pub/pathogens/mh12/Scaffolder_evaluation/Scaffolder_evaluation_data.tar.gz

  * run the following three commands to make your own data

 To make your data: